hyprwm/hyprland-wiki/pages/Useful Utilities/Wallpapers.md

 ## waypaper

-GUI wallpaper manager that allows to visually choose the static or animated wallpapers, and supports `swaybg` and `swww` as backends on wayland.
+GUI wallpaper manager that allows to visually choose the static or animated wallpapers, and supports `swaybg` and `swww` as backends on Wayland.
 [GitHub](https://github.com/anufrievroman/waypaper)